solewis/transactions/README.md

         - Negative is money leaving the account (and credit card purchases), positive is money entering (and credit card payments)
         - Delete empty lines at end of csv
 1. Export current All Txns tab from google sheets to imported.csv
-1. Run budget.py
+1. `python budget/budget.py`
 1. It will output all the new transactions standardized into one file which can be copied to budget tracker in google sheets

 #### Investments
 1. Download transactions